5 Situations Where Hiring a Geriatric Care Manager Is Worth It

 A geriatric care manager understands how these communities really work, what the relevant state laws are, and can negotiate on your behalf.

-3. Your older adult refuses to talk with you about their health
+3. Your loved one refuses to talk with you about their health

 If you suspect that your older adult is not telling you about things that affect their health or well-being, you could hire a geriatric care manager to check on them.